hirezstudios/S2TRANSLATION/system_prompts/stage3_refine_template.md

 2. Apply the requested changes to the **Initial Translation**.
 3. Ensure the revised translation uses terms from the **GENERATED GLOSSARY** (if provided), unless the feedback or general **Translation Rules** require otherwise.
 4. Double-check that the final revision adheres to all other **Translation Rules** (grammar, style, capitalization, etc.).
-5. IMPORTANT: Do NOT make any additional changes to the translation other than those suggested in the Evaluation Feedback.

 **Output:** Provide ONLY the final, revised <<TARGET_LANGUAGE_NAME>> translation.
 Do not include explanations, apologies, or the original text.